Optimized Compilation of Logical Clifford Circuits: Empirical Evaluation

 The syndrome-detection measurement, together with the data readout yields empirical distributions over outcomes of the form \((x,s)\), where \(x \in \{0,1\}^n\) is the \(n\)-bit string obtained from the data register, and \(s \in \{00,01,10,11\}\) is the two-bit syndrome string obtained from the stabilizer measurement.
 We define the \emph{acceptance rate} $p_{\mathrm{acc}}$ as the fraction of outcomes, for which the syndrome yields $00$.
 Complimentarily, the \emph{success rate} $p_{\mathrm{succ}}$ is the fraction of runs, where the $00$ syndrome is observed, and there was actually no fault in the computation.

-For a system size of $k=20$ and noise strength $p_1=0.01$ and $p_2=0.01$ we compare $p_{\mathrm{acc}}$ and $p_{\mathrm{succ}}$ resulting from \gls{sas} and \gls{pbs} compilation in \cref{fig:evaluation}.
+For a system size of $k=20$ and noise strength $p_1=0.01$ and $p_2=0.01$ (evaluations with more realistic noise models are deferred to future work), we compare $p_{\mathrm{acc}}$ and $p_{\mathrm{succ}}$ resulting from \gls{sas} and \gls{pbs} compilation in \cref{fig:evaluation}.
 As suggested by the equivalence of \gls{sas} and the compilation strategy $\mathcal{C}^{H}_{mid}$ selected by \gls{pbs} for moderate Hadamard counts (see \cref{eq:selection_rules}), for $6 \leq h \leq 14$ both methods are on par up to minor statistical fluctuations.
 However, in the edge regimes, i.e.\ low Hadamard counts $h \leq 5$ and high counts $h \geq 15$, the strategies $\mathcal{C}^{H}_{low}$ and $\mathcal{C}^{H}_{high}$ are selected by \gls{pbs}, respectively.
 For these circuit structures, one can observe a significantly higher $p_{\mathrm{acc}}$ and $p_{\mathrm{succ}}$, likely caused by the shallower logical realization and two-qubit count being the dominant error driver in realistic mid-term setups.
 Empirically, we observed that for larger $k$ the differences between \gls{sas} and \gls{pbs} in the edge regimes become even more pronounced, highlighting the promise of the newly introduced compilation strategy.

 \glsresetall